get the ebook

 Expectation #6: You’ll Learn On the Job

 No one starts out knowing everything.
 Every freelance writer you admire once had no clips, no clients, and no clue how to invoice.
+Unlike nursing, where graduate nurses are expected to hit the floor with competence in an array of basic skills, freelance writers learn everything on the job.
+As you work with clients, you'll learn:

 • How to write different content types